Ensono/amido.github.io/docs/testing.md

 ## Axe: Accessibility Testing

-From the Deque famility of products, we are using [aXe](https://www.deque.com/axe/) for accessibility testing.
+From the Deque family of products, we are using [aXe](https://www.deque.com/axe/) for accessibility testing.
 When developing, we expect to support WCAG 2.1 Level AA ["wcag21aa"] at a minimum.

 aXe tests are performed on two levels:

 1. first by rendering the React component and testing with Jest.
-2. second with Next rendering the entire page and tessting with Cypress.
+2. second with Next rendering the entire page and testing with Cypress.

-Both examples are in the scaffolded webapp tempalates: https://github.com/amido/stacks-webapp-template/tree/master/packages/scaffolding-cli/templates/src/ssr
+Both examples are in the scaffolded web app templates: <https://github.com/amido/stacks-webapp-template/tree/master/packages/scaffolding-cli/templates/src/ssr>

-### Cypress: Dubugging Axe Failures
+### Cypress: Debugging Axe Failures

 > When accessibility violations are detected, your test will fail and an entry titled "A11Y ERROR!" will be added to the command log for each type of violation found (they will be above the failed assertion).
 Clicking on those will reveal more specifics about the error in the DevTools console.
 Source: [cypress-axe#standard-output](https://github.com/avanslaars/cypress-axe#standard-output)